Maximum Overdrive (song): Critical reception

 In his weekly UK chart commentary, James Masterton stated, "In as much as it is possible to classify things like this, 2 Unlimited are the most successful dance act ever."
 In Pan-European magazine Music & Medias review of No Limits!, they viewed the song as a "potential single", "with a racing car breaking all speed limits."
 Alan Jones from Music Week commented, "He raps, she sings, the music ponds in typical pop/rave style...yes, the usual 2 Unlimited hallmarks are present and correct, though melodically this is perhaps the weakest single they've released yet.
 Even so, this will probably scrape into the Top 10."
 James Hamilton from the Record Mirror Dance Update described it as "typical rapped and chanted revving techno-pop" in his weekly dance column.
 Alex Kadis from Smash Hits gave the song a score of three out of five, writing that "it all hangs together in such a pleasant, catchy way that you're spirited to the record shop in a most unhesitant manner."

 Chart performance

 "Maximum Overdrive" topped the Finnish Singles Chart for three weeks It peaked at number two in Portugal and Spain, as well as number four in Belgium and number five in the Netherlands.
+In Portugal, it was held from reaching the top spot by "Condemnation" by Depeche Mode.
 It was also a top-20 hit in Austria, Denmark, Germany, Ireland, Sweden and the United Kingdom.
 In the latter country, it peaked at number 15 during its second week one the UK Singles Chart, on 21 November 1993, and at number 13 on the Music Week Dance Singles chart.
 "Maximum Overdrive" entered the Eurochart Hot 100 at number 19 on 28 November 1993 (with sales from Belgium, Ireland, the Netherlands and the UK) and peaked three weeks later at number seven.
-Outside Europe, it made it to number 32 in Australia.
+Outside Europe, it became a top-five hit in Israel, peaking at number three in its second week on the chart, on 23 November.
+In Oceania, the song peaked at number 32 on the ARIA Top 50 singles chart in Australia.